-Figure 12: Outlook of the banks towards recognizing a service contract as a collateral for credit service informal sector.
+Figure 13: Challenges faced by the banks towards providing credit service to the static workforce informal sector.
 In fact, 14% of the respondents also went as far to state that it is impossible to entertain such requests.
 This is surprising - in any case, financial institutions, particularly public sector banks, have been mandated by the government to disburse loans under the MUDRA scheme without collateral for small ticket sizes.
 This reflects on the particular problem of lack of institutional knowledge when it comes to working with the decentralized, informal sector, as has been seen across several other categories.
 While the formal banks may not be very forthcoming to provide the credit services, the informal sector has been relying very heavily on the informal financing services when in need.
 It has been well documented that the excessively high interest rates from the informal sources has also been a major problem in alleviating poverty in many cases across developing countries(Srinivas H, 2016) (Nguyen Viet & Van den Berg, 2011).